ceo-py/ICode-Examples/README.md

 - **Express:** A popular Node.js framework for building web APIs and handling HTTP requests.
 - **Octokit:** A Node.js library for interacting with the GitHub API, enabling seamless integration with GitHub features.
 - **GraphQL:** A data query language and API development tool for fetching and managing data efficiently.
+- **WebSocket:** A JavaScript library for real-time web applications, facilitating bidirectional communication between clients and servers through websockets.
 - **MongoDB:** A NoSQL database for storing and retrieving dynamic data collections.
 - **Mongoose Cloud:** A cloud-based version of Mongoose, providing serverless database management.
 - **JSON Web Token (JWT):** A secure authentication method for verifying user identities and access permissions.
 - **bcrypt:** A password-hashing library for protecting user passwords against unauthorized access.
+- **highlight.js:** A syntax highlighter supporting 192 languages for Node.js and the web.